Mr. Alfonso (Al) Gonzalez aka EducatorAl

 ISTE Capstone I & II Certified

-Now Al teaches Science to 6th graders in a 1:1 environment with iPads, Netbooks, laptops, and iMac computers.
-Al put together his 1:1 program through 16 straight years of getting grants.
-Al has received Learn and Serve America service learning grants, Best Buy grants, CenturyLink, foundation, WEA Innovative Educator, ING Unsung Hero, HP Technology for Teaching, WA STEM Entrepreneurial, and other grants to integrate technology into great Science projects that students have been enjoying for years.
+Now Al teaches Science and Technology to 6th and 8th graders in a 1:1 student to laptop environment.
+Al has enhanced his school program by getting grants for 21 of the 26 years he’s been teaching and 19 of the those 21 years were consecutive!
+Yeah, that’s 19 straight years of getting at least one grant a year!
+Al has received Learn and Serve America service learning grants, Best Buy grants, CenturyLink grants, foundation grants, WEA Innovative Educator, ING Unsung Hero, HP Technology for Teaching, WA STEM Entrepreneurial, Ocean Guardian Schools, and other grants to integrate technology through great projects into his Science classes.

 1990 – Graduated UCLA with a major in Psychology